 Many countertop RO products have also taken off in recent years.
 These systems work well as a more portable solution – these can be useful for people living in rental properties.

 At the very least, you’ll need to budget at least $300 for a reverse osmosis unit.
-Some systems can cost closer to $1,000.
+Some systems can cost closer to $1,000 or more.
 The upfront purchase is the biggest cost, but don’t forget to save some cash to order your yearly filter replacements, which are usually more affordable at $30-$60 per pack.

 As I mentioned earlier, the typical RO efficiency ratio is 4 gallons of wastewater to 1 gallon of pure water produced.
 But in recent years, manufacturers have set to work on providing more efficient systems with wastewater to pure water ratios of 3:1, 2:1 and even 1:1.
 Though these units tend to cost more money upfront, the savings you get with long-term use in the end might make it a worthwhile investment for you over time.